spdx/spdx-spec/chapters/4-file-information.md

 </File>
 ```

-## 4.6 License Information in File <a name="4.6"></a>
+## F.6 License information in file field <a name="4.6"></a>

 **4.6.1** Purpose: This field contains the license information actually found in the file, if any.
-This information is most commonly found in the header of the file, although it may be in other areas of the actual file.
+This information is most commonly found in the header of the file, although it might be in other areas of the actual file.
 Any license information not actually in the file, e.g., “COPYING.txt” file in a top level directory, should not be reflected in this field.

 The options to populate this field are limited to: